ga-wdi-boston/rails-activerecord-diagnostic/README.md

 ### Question 1

-Generate a model and migration for `pet` that has a reference to `person`. `person` being the parent model and pet being the child.
+Generate a model/migration for `pet` that has a reference to `person`. `person` being the parent model and pet being the child.
 Copy and paste the migration file as your answer.

 ### Question 2